getgrav/grav-learn/pages/03.themes/08.customization/docs.md

 brew install wellington
 [/prism]

-To take advantage of it to compile and `scss` folder into a `css-compiled` folder as in the example above you can [use this gist](https://gist.github.com/rhukster/bcfe030e419028422d5e7cdc9b8f75a8).
+To take advantage of it to compile an `scss` folder into a `css-compiled` folder as in the example above you can [use this gist](https://gist.github.com/rhukster/bcfe030e419028422d5e7cdc9b8f75a8).

 !!
 Wellington is what we have been using for all _Team Grav_ themes and it's been working great!